Chaos-generating periodic orbits of topological defects in confined active nematics: Abstract

 \section{Abstract}

-Active nematic flows in two dimensions, largely driven by motile $+1/2$ disclinations, mix themselves efficiently and exhibit chaos in the bulk steady state.
-Motivated by recent experimental findings for three-defect braiding in cardioid-shaped domains, we investigate how this tendency toward chaotic fluid mixing can, counterintuitively, produce certain ordered, periodic flows in confinement with a controllable net topological charge.
-We study two-dimensional active nematics in systems with boundary conditions requiring a prescribed number of excess $+1/2$ disclinations, using Beris-Edwards nematohydrodynamics simulations, alongside an agent-based, hydrodynamic simulation approach.
-We find ordered flows for systems of three and four defects, and we use tools from braid theory to show that spontaneously occurring periodic defect motions produce maximal topological entropy.
-Our theory correctly predicts the generic absence of stable periodic orbits of more than four defects in strong confinement in simulation.
-Our results identify the parameter regime outside of which periodicity is lost, and allow us to probe the limits of topological entropy production.
+\markeupstatement Active nematics in two dimensions stir themselves efficiently through internally generated chaotic flows, largely driven by motile $+1/2$ disclinations.
+We investigate how this tendency toward chaotic fluid stirring can, counterintuitively, produce certain ordered, periodic flows in confinement, characterized by stable periodic orbits of $+1/2$ disclinations.
+We computationally study two-dimensional active nematics in systems with boundary conditions requiring a prescribed number $n$ of excess $+1/2$ disclinations, using Beris-Edwards nematohydrodynamics simulations alongside an agent-based simulation approach.
+We find that when confinement is sufficiently strong to prevent defect pair-nucleation, but not strong enough to arrest all flow, then $n=3$ defects generically follow a "golden braid" orbit as observed recently in experiments, and we predict a "silver braid" orbit of $n=4$ defects.
+For these results and for greater numbers of defects, we show that the periodic or chaotic nature of the dynamics is determined by a balance between the number of defects and the number of vortices in the flow field, suggesting a new design criterion for ordered flows in active nematics.